frostney/react-native-ibeacon/README.md

                 // If the value is 0, this corresponds to not being able to get a precise value
   proximity: String, // Fuzzy value representation of the signal strength.
   		     // Can either be "far", "near", "immediate" or "unknown"
-  accuracy: Number // A calculated distance value from the device to the beacon }
+  accuracy: Number // One sigma horizontal accuracy in meters, see: http://stackoverflow.com/questions/20416218/understanding-ibeacon-distancing/30174335#30174335
+}
 ```
 By default, the array is sorted by the `rssi` value of the beacons.